 The qRD has several not-for-profit housing providers working to fill the gap in housing needs.
-The organizations include: Housing Hope, Life Cycle Housing Society; LIFT

-Community Services; Powell River Educational Services Society; Sunset Homes; Texada Island Non-profit Seniors Housing Society, and the Tla'amin Nation.
+These organizations include: Housing Hope, Life Cycle Housing Society; LIFT Community Services; Powell River Educational Services Society; Sunset Homes; and Texada Island Non-profit Seniors Housing Society.
 Efforts of not-for-profit housing providers have been focused on homelessness, transient and shelter accommodations, supportive housing, appropriate housing for the workforce, and multi-unit seniors housing.
 These projects generally require a champion to lead the project, often in collaboration with BC Housing and other funders.